mattyowl/RSSMOSPipeline/README.md

 test shows that wavelength calibration using the pg0900 Ne (2x2 binning) reference model is good to
 < 1 Angstrom.
 Other reference models have not been tested extensively yet.

 The pipeline has not yet been optimised for speed.
-It currently (Oct 2016) takes 30 minutes to run a mask with 28 slits using the iterative sky subtraction method on an Intel Core i5-3320M (2.60 GHz).
+On an Intel Core i5-3320M (2.60 GHz), it currently (Oct 2016) takes 30 minutes to run a mask with 28 slits using the iterative sky subtraction method, or 12 minutes with the non-iterative sky subtraction method.

 ## Software needed